hanabi/hanabi.github.io/Reference.md

 * In order to squeeze as much value out of the conventions as possible, we have some extra rules about "extinguishing" every possible clue:
   * Extinguishing every clue **does** include *5 Stalling*, but it is only mandatory for the team to collectively perform one *5 Stall*.
 If one *5 Stall* clue has already been given and there is another *5 Stall* clue available, players are allowed (but not required) to clue it.
   * Extinguishing every clue **does not** include cluing something in the hand of the player who came directly before.
 This is because the player who came before did not see anything for the next player to do, and is therefore giving them "permission" to discard.
 In this situation, cluing is optional; players can choose to either clue the previous hand or discard at their discretion.
-  * Extinguishing every clue **does not** include cluing cards that will be almost certainly be *Order Chop Moved* by an upcoming player who already has two or more 1's clued in their hand. (*Order Chop Moves* are an advanced move that is covered later.)
+  * Extinguishing every clue **does not** include cluing cards that will be almost certainly be *Order Chop Moved* by an upcoming player who already has two or more 1's clued in their hand.

 ### 5 Stalls (Intermediate Section)